bwug/Python-Circuit-Simualtor/README.md

 Thorough testing was performed to ensure robustness and speed of execution, the timing code was kept to assure the user the code completes, with the average time being sub 1-second.

+Testing was performed using in-built libraries and a testing table, these are kept hidden due to this being partially done as university work.